Channel, Trend and Periodic-Wise Representation Learning for Multivariate Long-term Time Series Forecasting

 \subsection{Channel-wise Representation Learning (CRL)}

-Here, we adopt the Temporal Query (TQ,~\cite{lin-2025-TQNet}) technique to model inter-channel dependencies $\Wone$.
+We adopt the Temporal Query (TQ)~\cite{lin-2025-TQNet} technique to model inter-channel dependencies $\Wone$.
 As shown in \cref{fig:g1}, this method introduces periodically shifted learnable vectors as queries to mitigate the impact of noise and missing values on local correlations, while the raw input sequence serves as keys and values to preserve instance-level information.
-In this way, the attention mechanism integrates both global priors and local features.
-Specifically, given a period length $W$, we define the learnable parameters $ \theta^{TQ} \in \mathbb{R}^{N_c\times W}, $ and at time step $t$, a segment of length $L_\text{in}$ is selected as the query
+This allows the attention mechanism to integrate both global priors and local features.
+Specifically, given a period length $W$, we define the learnable parameters